IDrumsey/ProLifeResponse/Project planning/responses.md

 - Write out the argument if it can be written better.
 (I may be just listing these quickly and not taking the time to write them out well)
 - Write out a rebuttal to the argument.
 - Add resources related to the argument. e.g. videos that respond to the argument
-    - *For all resource links, be sure to configure to open in a new tab.*

 **You don't have to do all three for any of the arguments.
 In fact, you can just work on one if you wish.**